tjworks/tapdata-docs-en/docs/cloud/user-guide/trouble-shooting-connection.md

 - **Check if binlog is enabled and set to ROW format** (for MySQL)

-   Tapdata Cloud checks if the database's binlog is enabled and set to ROW format.
-If the requirements are not met, the test fails.
-For more information about the binlog settings, see [MySQL preparations](../prerequisites/config-database/certified/mysql.md).
-At this time, check the database binlog configuration.
+   Tapdata Cloud verifies whether the database's binlog is enabled and set to the ROW format.
+If these requirements are not met, the connection test will fail.
+To gather more information about binlog settings, it is recommended to refer to the [MySQL preparations documentation](../prerequisites/config-database/certified/mysql.md).
+In such cases, it is necessary to review and verify the configuration of the database's binlog to ensure it is properly enabled and set to the ROW format as per the requirements.

 - **Check if permissions required for CDC are authorized**